magnolia-k/Enbld/README.md

 # MORE DOCUMENTS

-Displays the fundamental informational of Enbld.
+Displays the introduction of Enbld (same as perldoc lib/Enbld.pm).

-    $ enblder readme
+    $ enblder intro

 Displays the tutorial of Enbld.